impress-org/givewp/readme.txt

 11. GiveWP has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.

 == Changelog ==

+= 2.9.3: November 17th, 2020 =
+* Fixed: Stripe Credit Card donations now work when it is not the default gateway
+* Fixed: Stripe Checkout Modal are working again as well
+* Fixed: A MigrationRunner warning no longer displays on fresh installs and sites upgrading from 2.8.0

 = 2.9.2: November 9th, 2020 =
 * New: Added a method for manually triggering migrations to re-attempt failed migrations